jhallen/cartscan/README.md

 * Use 115200 baud, 8 data bits, 1 stop bit, no parity.

 * The scanner accepts single line commands, all beginning with "AT".
-The command is terminated with linefeed.
-Each command returns a single line response.
+The command is terminated with linefeed or carriage return.
+Each command returns a single line response (the line is terminated with CR-LF).

 * ATH: Hello.
 Response is "OK".